 The Ten Commandments of Investing

-Investing seems mysterious but it need not be.
-Here are my Ten Commandments (okay, 12) to guide your investing strategy and maximize your lifetime net worth.
+Here are my Ten Commandments (okay, there are 13) to guide your investing strategy and maximize your lifetime net worth.

 1. Costs matter.